More Important Than the Music: A History of Jazz Discography by Bruce D. Epperson (2013)

 Epperson quotes the German author (and jazz aficionado) Ernest Borneman who recalls a meeting of a so-called “Rhythm Club” in England where he encountered fanatic jazz fans.
 For them, the record became “more important than the music.”

-The process of changing and altering the way records and artists were finally selected to find their way into sometimes huge volumes of several thousand pages was after all an exciting development.
-That is, if you are a jazz fan yourself and wonder why certain names are missing in certain discographies.
+The process of changing and altering the way records and artists were finally selected to find their way into sometimes huge volumes of several thousand pages was after all an exciting development, that is, if you are a jazz fan yourself and wonder why certain names are missing in certain discographies.
 “But like any literature,” Epperson expresses, “a discography is a work of interpretation, its meaning necessarily defined and refined through the mental lens of its collator, editor or author.”
-In the book’s bibliography on nine pages pages he lists nothing but jazz discographies.
+In the book’s bibliography on nine pages he lists nothing but jazz discographies.

 What we have here is not just a book on collecting, list-making and fandom.
 It is an almost philosophical approach to the art of researching music and jazz artists and also a conceptualization of how myths, modern folklore and ideas about the past and history are set into motion and how they are preserved or altered.